Rhythm & Subdivision

 What it calculates

-Three related problems sit behind most tuplet questions: what is the duration of each note in a 7:4 group of sixteenths at 92 BPM; what happens when you nest a 3:2 inside a 5:4; and what actually falls where when two pulse streams share a bar.
-This module answers all three exactly — no rounding — and lets you hear each configuration through a click-track-quality audio player.
+Three related questions sit behind most tuplet work: how long is each note in a 7:4 group of sixteenths at 92 BPM, what happens when you nest a 3:2 inside a 5:4, and where exactly do the attacks fall when two pulse streams share a bar?
+Rhythm & Subdivision answers all three exactly, with no rounding, and lets you hear each configuration through a click-track-quality audio player.

 Three modes